thirumeniram/TailNode_Assignment__User_DataColletor/README.md

 ## Data Stored in ElephantSQL

-This section shows  how the scraped book data is organized and stored within the ElephantSQL database.
-The database schema includes tables for books, capturing attributes like name, price, availability, and ratings.
+- This section shows  how the scraped user and users' data is organized and stored within the ElephantSQL database.

+- The user database schema includes tables for users ,capturing attributes like db_id, id, FirstName, LastName and picture.

+- The users' post database schema includes tables for users' post, capturing attributes like db_id, post_id, user_id, text, like, publisheddate.

 Below are screenshots from the ElephantSQL database interface showing examples of the stored data: